 I’ve seen teams working on strategies switch from 100% agreement on vague ideas to opposing ideas about possible desired results.
 This means that their agreement on the strategy was actually an illusion.
 To describe the results you want to achieve, use a language that an 8th grade student could understand.
 If you do your best together to get specific results in that way, you will then easily come up with clear KPIs.

 It’s not about the Dashboard

-Dashboard software like Board or Qlik is excellent when used to support a well developed strategic and operational management system.
+Dashboard software like Board or Qlik is excellent when used to support a well-developed strategic and operational management system.
 However, in many cases, there’s more interest in advanced business intelligence tools than knowing what’s behind the process.
-KPIs are not about the dashboard at all.
+KPIs are not about the management dashboard at all.
 KPIs serve to get a clear picture of what you’re trying to achieve and monitor progress towards the goal.
 A dashboard is the supporting instrument; too strong an emphasis on technology leads to distraction.

-It is not about the KPIs
+It’s not about the KPIs

 In terms of distractions, we notice a lot of clients who think that the process starts and ends with the KPIs themselves.
 Unfortunately, they are often only concerned about complying with reporting requirements.
 Or preparing for an important meeting.
 Such an approach completely ignores the power of the KPI development.
 Namely, the fact that KPIs provide decision-making insight and allow for continuous improvement on a daily basis.